nbrownus/streamstash/README.md

 ### StreamStash

-StreamStash is a log aggregating, filtering, redirecting service.
+`streamstash` is a log aggregating, filtering, redirecting service.
 A lightweight [Node.js](http://nodejs.org/) alternative to projects like [logstash](http://logstash.net/), [flume](http://flume.apache.org/), [fluentd](http://fluentd.org/), etc.

+### Usage

+I typically setup a separate repo with my `config.js` and `package.json` that lists `streamstash` as a dependency.
+Deploy that repo to my servers and run `npm install`.
+The last step is to run `streamstash`

+    <PROJECT SOURCE DIR>/node_modules/streamstash/bin/streamstash <PROJECT SOURCE DIR>/config.js

+An example of this can be found [here](examples/project)

 ### Inputs

-Inputs are things that slurp event data from different places and provides them to StreamStash for filtering (by filters) and outputting (by outputs).
+Inputs are things that slurp event data from different places and provides them to `streamstash` for filtering (by filters) and outputting (by outputs).

-Inputs packaged with StreamStash:
+Inputs packaged with `streamstash`:

 - RELP: Provides an easy and reliable integration with rsyslog.
 Uses [rsyslogs](http://www.rsyslog.com/) Reliable Event Logging Protocol.
 For more info see the [relp webpage](http://www.rsyslog.com/doc/relp.html)